unixsurfer/anycast_healthchecker/README.rst

 * **custom_bird_reconfigure_cmd** Unset by default

 A custom command to trigger a reconfiguration of Bird daemon.
 This overwrites the value of **bird_reconfigure_cmd** and **bird6_reconfigure_cmd** settings, which allows to use a custom command to trigger a reconfiguration of Bird daemon after and IP prefix is either added to or removed from Bird configuration.
 It allows to use a different command per service as it is a setting per service check.
-If return code is not a zero value then an error is logged together with STDERR of the command, if there is any.
+If return code is not a zero value then an error is logged together with STDERR of the command, if there is any. anycast-healthchecker passes one argument to the command, which is *up* when IP prefix is added or *down* when is removed.

 * **custom_bird_reconfigure_cmd_timeout** Defaults to **2** (seconds)